 - Participants must follow the route on GPX file provided by the organizer.
 (Minimum marking should be made)

 - A use of poles is allowed.
+(Not permitted in places stated below)

 - Participants are advised to use public bathroom/toilets as much as possible.
 If necessary, use a portable toilet kit.
-If you use a portable toilet kit, a new one toilet will be provided at the next AS.
+If you use a portable toilet kit, a new toilet kit will be provided at the next AS.

 - Participants must comply with traffic laws and regulations when travelling on public roads.